hectorr-st/Salary-Prediction-and-Resume-Rate-calculation/README.md

-Based on your input, here's a **detailed and attractive README.md** for your project titled:

----

-# 🎯 **Resurate Calculation: Machine Learning in Salary Prediction and Resume Parsing**

 ## 📌 Overview

 In today's competitive job market, predicting salaries effectively and evaluating resumes accurately are vital for organizations to streamline and enhance their hiring processes.